Pythonic Containers¶

 Some of these names may suggest obvious functionality, while some may be less intuitive.

-to define what each of these functions does.
+Exercise: Usehelpto define what each of these functions does.

-Of particular interest is the functions append
+Of particular interest is the functions append.
+Consider the empty

 list, defined as